Department of Health and Human Performance

 REC 3371.
 Facilitation and Processing in Recreational Therapy.

-This course presents an overview of concepts, methods, and techniques used in the selection and implementation of therapeutic facilitation and interventions used in recreational therapy practice.
+This course presents an overview of processes for leading therapeutic groups, facilitation techniques, and counseling techniques used in the selection and implementation of interventions used in recreational therapy practice.
 Students will apply current research and theoretical perspectives to the selection and implementation of therapeutic interventions.
-In addition, processes for leading therapeutic groups, facilitation techniques, and counseling techniques will be introduced in relation to recreational therapy practice.
-Focus will be on development of skills necessary to implement evidence-based goal-directed outcomes.
+In addition, focus will be on development of skills necessary to implement evidence-based goal-directed outcomes using recreational therapy interventions.
 Prerequisite: REC 1370 and REC 2370 both with grades of "C" or better.

 REC 3380.
 Practicum in Outdoor Recreation.